Understanding 3/2 as a Decimal: A thorough look

 Introduction:

 Converting fractions to decimals is a crucial skill in mathematics.
 It involves expressing a part of a whole as a number with a decimal point, representing tenths, hundredths, thousandths, and so on.
-Understanding this process is essential for various applications, from basic arithmetic to advanced calculations in science and engineering.
+Day to day, understanding this process is essential for various applications, from basic arithmetic to advanced calculations in science and engineering.
 This guide focuses on converting the fraction 3/2, a fraction where the numerator (3) is larger than the denominator (2), also known as an improper fraction.
 We will learn how to convert it into a decimal and explore its significance.

 Method 1: Long Division